microsoft/TypeScript/doc/spec.md

 A spread element must specify an expression of an array-like type (section [3.3.2](#3.3.2)), or otherwise an error occurs.

-*TODO: Document spreading an iterator into an array literal.
+*TODO: Document spreading an [iterator](https://github.com/Microsoft/TypeScript/pull/2498) into an array literal*.

-*The rules above mean that an array literal is always of an array type, unless it is contextually typed by a tuple-like type.
+The rules above mean that an array literal is always of an array type, unless it is contextually typed by a tuple-like type.
 For example

 ```TypeScript
 var a = [1, 2];                          // number[]